WenSimEHRP/JGRPP-wiki/One-way-roads.md

 Drive-through road stops may be made one way, this allows both lanes to be used in the same direction.

-Drive through roads stops with more than tile should have all tiles made one way.
+Drive through roads stops with more than one tile should have all tiles made one way.

 ![One way drive-through road stops](Features/images/one-way-2.png)